 [Damianne]: Over the years, you’ve changed your world and you’ve lived in Nagoya most of the time.
 What kind of challenges have you had to overcome to get to this wonderful place you are right now?

 [Avril]: There’s always going to be some kind of challenge, but I think that part of the reason why I’m here is because I am starting to speak out a little bit more about some social justice issues in terms of discrimination, especially as it relates to gender and race.
 So the challenges is for me, I think, is that in Japan, you’re always an outsider.
 It doesn’t matter how long you live here or how good your Japanese is or whether or not my last name is Japanese, always an outsider.
 And that can become quite tiresome.
-On the one hand, I do think that people in Japan are becoming so much more open minded, people are traveling, learning other languages besides English as well, other nationalities are coming here and there’s lots more intermarriage on the one hand.
-And I can see that in my students, especially this younger generation.
+On the one hand, I do think that people in Japan are becoming so much more open minded, people are traveling, learning other languages besides English as well, other nationalities are coming here and there’s lots more intermarriage on the one hand, and I can see that in my students, especially this younger generation.
 Then, when I get on a train and nobody wants to sit next to me, I can see that we’ve still got a long way to go.
-The biggest challenge actually I think I face here is the way that people will react to you as a foreigner.
+The biggest challenge, actually, I think I face here is the way that people will react to you as a foreigner.
 Now on a train, it’s annoying and kind of embarrassing, but it’s not terribly detrimental.
-But if I to to hospital and somebody will not communicate with me in the same way as they would with a Japanese person, then that’s a problem, especially if I am there with my kids, and I’m that for my kids.
-Then I just become a mama bear and say right, I don’t wanna talk to you.
+But if I go to hospital and somebody will not communicate with me in the same way as they would with a Japanese person, then that’s a problem, especially if I am there with my kids, and I’m there for my kids, then I just become a mama bear and say right, I don’t wanna talk to you.
 I want to talk to the person in charge.
-Then they start to realize okay, she speask Japanese and she’s quite scary so we should probably listen to her more.
+Then they start to realize okay, she speaks Japanese and she’s quite scary so we should probably listen to her more.
 That can be an issue, so actually going to new places, new situations, a new teacher for my kids or going to hospital or just people treating you always in a different way, until they get to know you.